Skip to main content

 Amazon's 'tax efficient' business model is able to undercut the shops we used to use and which didn't 'offshore' their payments to Luxembourg.

-The net effect of this is to reduce corporation tax, not only because of Amazon's tax approach but also because of the loss of smaller retailers which were paying tax.
+The net effect of this is to reduce total corporation tax collected from the retail sector, not only because of Amazon's tax approach but also because of the loss of smaller retailers which were paying tax.

 Amazon's retail and tax methods therefore hollow out the tax base that used to support the public services we all need.
 Indeed, it seems puzzling to us that Amazon can claim to be growing the economy this way when it looks to us that it might be contracting it instead.